ACCLAB/DABEST-python/docs/source/minimetadelta.rst

 Tutorial: Mini-Meta Delta
 =========================

 When scientists perform replicates of the same experiment, the effect size of each replicate often varies, which complicates interpretation of the results.
-As of v2023.02.14, Dabest can now compute the meta-analyzed weighted effect size given multiple replicates of the same experiment.
+As of v2023.02.14, DABEST can now compute the meta-analyzed weighted effect size given multiple replicates of the same experiment.
 This can help resolve differences between replicates and simplify interpretation.

 This function uses the generic *inverse-variance* method to calculate the effect size, as follows: